Esri/arcgis-runtime-samples-android/java/feature-layer-definition-expression/README.md

 ## How it works

-1. Create a service feature table from a URL.
+1. Create a service feature table from a URL with `new ServiceFeatureTable(url)`.
-2. Create a feature layer from the service feature table.
+2. Create a feature layer from the service feature table with `new FeatureLayer(serviceFeatureTable)`.
-3. Set the limit of the features on your feature layer using the `DefinitionExpression`.
+3. Set the limit of the features on your feature layer using the `setDefinitionExpression()`.

 ## Relevant API

-* DefinitionExpression
 * FeatureLayer
 * FeatureLayer.setDefinitionExpression
 * ServiceFeatureTable